w3f/Grant-Milestone-Delivery/evaluations/melodot_1_dastansam.md

 Error response from daemon: failed to create shim task: OCI runtime create failed: runc create failed: unable to start container process: exec: "build": executable file not found in $PATH: unknown
 ERROR: 1
 ```

+# Evaluation v2

+All the outsanding issues were resolved.
+Docker build now works and acknowledgements for external projects are more specific.